MysteryPancake/Rule-Book/README.md

 * `;` mustn't be used.

 ## Garry's Mod
-* Repositories intended for external use must be named with the style of `GMod-Insert-Name-Here`.
+* Repositories intended for external use must be named `GMod-Insert-Name-Here`.
 * Repositories must include the tags `garrys-mod`, `garrysmod`, `garry-mod`, `garrysmod-addon`, `lua`, `addon`, `glua`, `gmod` and `gmod-lua`.
 * Repositories for Scripted Tools must include the tag `garrysmod-tool`.
-* Repository descriptions must have the style of `Insert Name Here for Garry's Mod`.
+* Repository descriptions must be `Insert Name Here for Garry's Mod`.
 * Repositories must include an addon icon image, and the associated Photoshop file.
 * Repositories must include a link to the addon.
-* Repository `README.md` files must use the following style:
+* Repository `README.md` files must use the following template:

 ```
 # Garry's Mod NAME